Masters Degree in Geographic Information Systems (GIS)

-For the student who has a keen interest in technology, science, and geography, enrolling in a GIS masters program might be a great academic choice for graduate studies.
-While earning a Masters in GIS degree involves more than just high tech mapping, some of the career paths where understanding geographic information science are growing at a very fast rate.
-In fact, according to the BLS, employment of cartographers and photogrammetrists is projected to grow 20 percent from 2012 to 2022, faster than the average for all occupations[i].
+For the student who has a keen interest in technology, science, and geography, enrolling in a Masters in Geographic Information Systems might be a great academic choice for graduate studies.
+While earning a Masters in GIS degree involves more than just high tech mapping, some of the career paths where understanding geographic information science are relevant in today’s world.
+In fact, according to the BLS, employment of cartographers and photogrammetrists is projected to grow 5 percent from 2022 to 2032.

 Almost all GIS Masters degree programs will require students to take:

 - Introduction to graduate geography

 - Research design

 GIS Ph.D. and master’s students should consult with an advisor to determine their area of specialization.
 Possible topics might include:

 - Weather patterns